 Last year the government reported that small- to medium-sized businesses (defined as businesses with less than 20 employees), comprise 97% of enterprises in New Zealand.
 However, our experience has shown that as many as 60% of SMEs are not breaking even on their initial investment.

-We recommend focusing on several key areas to add value and long-term profitability to your firm.
+We recommend focusing on several key areas for adding value to businesses and improving long-term profitability.

 - Goals.
 Regardless of the size or structure of a business, or the industry it operates in, every business must have goals.
 These should be achievable, measurable and time-specific to be most effective.
 They should also be reviewed regularly (in light of both internal and external influences) in order to effectively continue providing direction for the business.